IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 However, Unicast notifications targeted at users require:

-- Associating a user ID with a device at the time of registering the mobile device or web browser client for {{site.data.keyword.mobilepushshort}}.
+- Associating a user ID with a device at the time of registering the mobile device for {{site.data.keyword.mobilepushshort}}.

 - Authorizing such a user ID registration by passing a 'clientSecret' which is allocated when binding a back-end application to the {{site.data.keyword.mobilepushshort}} service.